 16. I still have work to do on my project and would like to extend it for another year.
 How do I do this? more >

-First, you must have funds remaining in your grant account in order to extend your project beyond the original project period and be able to justify either internally to OSP and GFA or externally to your funding agency why the extension is necessary.
-Most federal agencies allow for a an initial one time extension of up to 12 months beyond the original project end date however some agecies, such as NSF, impose a timeframe (generally at least 10 days prior to the project end date) for which the grantee (NIU) must notify the agency of our intent to extend the project end date.
-If this deadline is not met agency approval must be obtained.
+First, you must have funds remaining in your grant account in order to extend your project beyond the original project period and be able to justify to Spsonsored Programs Administration and sometimes to your funding agency why the extension is necessary.
+Most federal agencies allow for a an initial one time extension of up to 12 months beyond the original project end date.
+However, some agecies, such as NSF, impose a timeframe (generally at least 10 days prior to the project end date) for which the grantee (NIU) must notify the agency of our intent to extend the project end date.
+If this deadline is not met, agency approval must be obtained.
 Non-federal agencies and federally funded subawards often require prior approval of a no cost extension.
 See the NIU policy Managing Project Changes on Federally Funded Extramural Award for more information on obtaining a no-cost extension.
+Contact your Grant and Contract Administrator to start the no cost extension process.

 17. What types of project changes require prior agency approval? more >

 In general, federal sponsors provide some flexibility in managing a grant award and this flexibility is outlined in the OMB circulars, Federal Research Terms & Conditions, and agency award notices.
-NIU, as the grantee often has the ability to approve certain project related changes at the institutional level.
-These changes include pre-award spending, implementation of a first no-cost extension up to twelve (12) months, carrying unspent funds forward from one budget period to another (“carryforward”), and rebudgeting between budget categories.
-OSP approves non-financial post award changes and, therefore, provides institutional approval for pre-award spending and no-cost extensions.
-GFA approves financial post-award changes including carry forward and rebudget requests.
+NIU, as the grantee, often has the ability to approve certain project related changes at the institutional level.
+These charges include pre-award spending, implementation of a first no-cost extension up to twelve (12) months limited to some federal agencies, carrying unspent funds forward from one budget period to another (“carryforward”), and rebudgeting between budget categories.
+SPA approves non-financial post award changes and, therefore, provides institutional approval for pre-award spending and no-cost extensions.

-There are some project changes that will always require prior agency approval and these changes are outlined under the Managing an Award section of the OSP website.
-Such changes include a change to the originally proposed scope of work, a change in key personnel listed in the award agreement (including a 25% or greater reduction in time/effort), and subsequent no-cost extension requests beyond twelve (12) months.
+There are some project changes that will always require prior agency approval and these changes are outlined under the Managing an Award section of the SPA website.
+Such changes include a change to the originally proposed scope of work, a change in key personnel listed in the award agreement (including a 25% or greater reduction in time/effort), and some initial and all subsequent no-cost extension requests beyond twelve (12) months.

-Anytime a change requires prior agency approval (whether a federal or non-federally funded award), the change shall be routed through the Institutional Prior Approval System (IPAS) and reviewed by GFA and approved by OSP.
-Because some awards may have special Terms & Conditions, it is important that you consult your GFA Grant Administrator to discuss any planned financial post-award changes or to discuss non-financial post-award changes (e.g. change of scope) with the OSP Award Coordinator.
+Anytime a change requires prior agency approval (whether a federal or non-federally funded award), the change shall be routed through the Institutional Prior Approval System (IPAS) and reviewed and approved by OSP.
+Because some awards may have special Terms & Conditions, it is important that you consult your Grant and Contract Administrator to discuss any planned financial post-award changes or the SPA Award Coordinator to discuss any non-financial changes.
 Such conversations should occur well in advance of the planned change; agencies require that requests be submitted at least thirty (30) days prior the proposed change.